FredrikWendt/docker-gocd-server/README.md

 # Usage

-To build this docker containers use the following command
+To build this docker container use the following command

 ```
 docker build -t gocd-server:15.2.0 .